Novation Circuit Mono Station: secondhand synth happiness?

 Novation Circuit Mono Station

 Here’s the thing, though.
-Novation often puts a 50% discount on the Circuit Mono Station, bringing it to £239 new.
-That’s had a predictable effect on used values, which now dip below £200 regularly, and it also means that it’s throwing the gauntlet at Behringer’s clone factory analogues, with a three-year warranty, stunning software support and real innovation behind the design.
+Novation often put a 50% discount on the Circuit Mono Station, bringing it to £239 new.
+That had a predictable effect on used values.
+Used Circuit Mono Stations are relatively cheap on eBay and often sell for less than £200.
+That’s better value than most of the things you’ll find at Behringer’s clone factory for the budget.

 How it sounds